-A Cebu city tour wouldn’t be complete without visiting Cebu Taoist Temple.
-Built in 1972, the temple is located in upscale Beverly Hills subdivision, Lahug District.
+A tour around the Queen City of the South wouldn’t be complete without visiting the Cebu Taoist Temple.
+Built in 1972, the temple is located in upscale Beverly Hills Subdivision, Lahug District.
 It’s an hour away from the main city.

 How to get here

-From Cebu City, ride a jeepney bound to Lahug along Osmeña Boulevard.
-The driver will drop you off in JY Square Mall.
-From there, you can hail a habal-habal to take you to the gate of the subdivision.
-Walk the rest of the way for 10-15 minutes.
+- From Cebu City, ride a jeepney bound for Lahug along Osmeña Boulevard and get off at JY Square Mall.
+From there, ride a habal-habal up to the subdivision’s entrance gate.

 What to do in Cebu Taoist Temple

-This is actually the main reason I wanted to visit this place.
-(I believe there is also a temple in Binondo, Manila, that offers the same activity, though I haven’t been there yet.)
+This was actually the main reason I wanted to visit the temple.
+There’s a similar temple in Binondo that offers fortune telling using blocks, but I haven’t been there yet.

-Using a pair of wooden blocks, shaped like seeds, you can ask questions to God about anything.
-First, you have to wash your hands, go inside the temple and light a joss stick, kneel and drop the blocks asking if God is ready to answer your questions.
+To ask guidance, the first thing you have to to is wash your hands.
+Then go inside the temple and light a joss stick.
+Kneel and drop the blocks, first asking if God is ready to answer your questions.
 If the answer is No, then you have to come back another day.
-If the answer is Yes, then you can proceed to asking questions.
-The possible answers are Yes, No and Maybe and these depend on the position of the blocks after dropping them on the floor (flat or upside down or both).
+If the answer is Yes, then you can proceed to asking your questions.

 After asking questions, it’s time for expressing gratitude and asking blessings for your life.